 We are living in an era of eCommerce boom.
-There is massive adoption of eCommerce in developing countries.
+There is a massive adoption of eCommerce in developing countries.
 In developed countries eCommerce is growing so far that small retailers are being replaced by their online counterpart.
-Almost everything is available online & by single click you can get that product or service at your home.
+Almost everything is available online & by a single click, you can get that product or service at your home.

 A/B Testing also commonly referred to as spit testing is basically an improvement methodology whereby two entities which can be applied in any given scenario & are compared quantitatively as well as qualitatively.

-In terms of website, A/B Testing can be implemented by having two different versions of the same web page being implemented & tracking the user behavior on the same.
-For example, for your eCommerce business you have a special product which you are promoting by giving heavy discount.
+In terms of a website, A/B Testing can be implemented by having two different versions of the same web page is implemented & tracking the user behavior on the same.
+For example, for your eCommerce business, you have a special product which you are promoting by giving heavy discount.
 How would you showcase the same in the website & where will be this item displayed?
 You will have several questions like this.

 Placement: What are the places where we can put this button?
 Which is the most suitable place?

 Aesthetics: What should be the size & color of this button?
 Should it be bold or subtle?

 Text: Usage of appropriate words is very important.
 Should it have “Buy Now”, “Avail Offer”, “Add to Cart” or any other contextual text which facilitates a call to action?

 In the above scenario website, an owner should be having two different versions of the call to action buttons and implementing it for a specific period of time & then comparing them together.
 Experimental learning will be providing some very interesting insights into your business.